What Online Tutors Need to Know

 Q: How does a tutor find students?

 A: Tutors are usually provided with students from the online tutoring company in which they work for.
 Based on the subject matter and hours required by the student, tutors and students are coordinated through the company.
+Based on the company some tutors are required for finding their own students.

 Q: How many students does a tutor have?